 So yes, I do understand the appeal of removing costly means-testing and the condescending, paternalistic bureaucracy that does provide the wrong incentives, just as BI is accused to, but

 - it would never happen because politicians never let their turf (the number of people on their payroll) shrink, and

 - it would save enough to make up for a rotting economy’s inability to pay a living basic income.

 4. Basic income would put a price tag on citizenship

 And make our freedom of movement even more limited.

 This would be the second most devastating consequence of national BI schemes (the first one merited a separate post).
 It is also a great moment to realize – if you haven’t done so yet – that you are owned by your country of citizenship.
-A passport may be interpreted as a tool to make bureaucratic nuisances go away – but others realize that those nuisances are caused by the states themselves.
+A passport may be interpreted as a heartwarming promise on consular care abroad, or a tool to make bureaucratic nuisances go away – but some already realize that those nuisances are caused by the states themselves.

-Citizenships have a very tangible monetary value (as well as branding) that can make someone’s life miserable.
-With BI it would become even more suffocating.
+Citizenship has a very tangible monetary value (as well as branding) that can make someone’s life miserable.
+If you don!t believe me, just try to make friends claiming you’re Nigerian or Serbian.
+With BI the inequality by birth by the accident of citizenship would become even more suffocating.

 But BI will be a beautiful memento to the hard-to-grasp fact that you are controlled not just by negative tools and threats, but also by positive ones.
 That when they give you something for free, you also lose something.
 Always.